The RPI Playhouse needs your help.

 • The most recent estimate is $2.5 million.

-It’s not clear how different estimates are defining “repairs.”
-Even if the scope of repairs was defined, no plan has been communicated to find sources for this money – let alone do the work needed to reopen the Playhouse.
+It’s not clear what the exact scope of work is for each estimate, or what made the price quadruple between the second and last estimates.
+Even if it was clear, no plan has been communicated to find sources for this money – let alone do the work needed to reopen the Playhouse.

 The Playhouse provided opportunities and support to Players, performing arts groups, and the school that each group is suffering without.

-The Players have been suffering without this critical resource, even with the help of outside venues.
-The stress of finding a place to perform, negotiating times of use, loading in, and loading out - all on top of the already intense burden of doing theater while attending classes - eventually culminated in the Players sending out a cry for help.
-(The Players then wrote an apology document that corrects inaccuracies in the original letter.)
+The Players have been suffering without this critical resource, even with access to outside venues.
+The strain of finding a place to perform, negotiating times of use, paying for the allotted time, loading in, and loading out - all on top of the already intense burden of doing theater while attending classes - eventually culminated in the Players sending out a cry for help.
+(The Players then wrote an apology document that corrects inaccuracies in the original plea.)

-It's not only the Players that are missing out, either.
-The Playhouse was open to more than the Players:
+It's not only the Players that are hurting, either.
+The Playhouse was used by more than the Players:

 • Dance Club held their fall performances in the Playhouse in 2021 and 2022.